jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

   ..
 CAUTION::

-    if you run this command it will show you every file_ and folder_ on your computer as a tree
+    if you type this in the terminal_ it will show you every file_ and folder_ on your computer as a tree

     .. code-block:: python

       tree /

-    this runs for a while depending on how many files_ and folders_ are on your computer.
+    it runs for a while when you have many files_ and folders_ on your computer.

-    You can stop it from running with :kbd:`ctrl+c` on the keyboard.
+    use :kbd:`ctrl+c` on the keyboard if you want to stop it from running.

 ..
 NOTE::